laceyteas/lacey-teas-site/content/pages/remote.md

 **My undivided attention text rates:**

-For short and intense bursts of texting, including in the moment reciprocal erotic photo exc
+For short and intense bursts of texting, including in the moment reciprocal erotic photo exchange

 30 min/$100